Andrew Cooper, Baron Cooper of Windrush

 Andrew Timothy Cooper, Baron Cooper of Windrush (born 9 June 1963) is a British politician and former Director of Strategy in the Cameron–Clegg coalition.
 He entered the House of Lords as a Conservative peer, but was suspended from the party whip (and also his Party membership) for endorsing the Liberal Democrats in the 2019 European Parliament elections.

-Biography
+Personal life

+Andrew Cooper was born in Twickenham, and educated at Reigate Grammar School, Reigate, Surrey (where his classmates included future British Prime Minister Keir Starmer and the future American-based conservative journalist Andrew Sullivan), and at the London School of Economics, where he graduated with a BSc (Econ) in 1985.
+He is married and has three daughters.